Skip to content

 Customized Search Space

 For advanced users, you may customize your search space by using AutoModel instead of TextClassifier.
-You can configure the TextBlock for some high-level configurations, e.g., vectorizer for the type of text vectorization method to use.
-You can use 'sequence', which uses TextToInteSequence to convert the words to integers and use Embedding for embedding the integer sequences, or you can use 'ngram', which uses TextToNgramVector to vectorize the sentences.
+You can configure the TextBlock for some high-level configurations.
 You can also do not specify these arguments, which would leave the different choices to be tuned automatically.
 See the following example for detail.

 input_node = ak.TextInput()